-If you live in the United States and you’ve tried signing up for Health Care Insurance you’ve experience first-hand the frustration of slow online registration software.
-Today in the news, I read that the Obamacare website can handle 17,000 people an hour according to CMS.
-What kills me is that the next line in the article says, “with almost no errors”. (source: http://bloom.bg/1b4UcJE) How can any errors be acceptable?
-With the millions of dollars that have been spent on the Obamacare website, I would think that there would be enough checks and balances built in that would make the chance of an error practically extinct.
+If you live in the United States and you have tried signing up for Health Care Insurance you have experience first-hand the frustration of slow online registration software.
+An article detailing the Obamacare website claims that the site can handle up to 17,000 people an hour according to CMS, “with almost no errors”. (source: http://bloom.bg/1b4UcJE) How can any errors be acceptable?!
+With the millions of dollars that have been spent on the Obamacare website, wouldn’t one think that there would be enough checks and balances built in that would make the possibility of an error practically extinct.

-Here’s a neat tool to see how fast your registration pages are loading. (http://tools.pingdom.com/fpt/) I like this tool because it breaks down the various steps and reports the time each step takes when a webpage launches. (i.e. the steps are, DNS lookup → SSL handshake → Connect to Server → Transport posted data/content to the server → Server’s time to process → Server transporting content back to browser)
+Here’s a neat tool to see how fast your registration pages are loading. – (http://tools.pingdom.com/fpt/) This tool is ideal because it breaks down the various steps and reports the time each step takes when a web page launches. (i.e. the steps are, DNS lookup > SSL handshake > Connect to Server > Transport posted data/content to the server > Server’s time to process > Server transporting content back to browser)

 - How many simultaneous people there are trying to register.